 The Right Braces for You

-Aside from the condition of your teeth, other factors to finding the right type of braces can include your budget, your comfort level, and your aesthetic preferences.
+Aside from the condition of your teeth, other factors to consider when choosing the right type of braces can include your budget, your comfort level, and your aesthetic preferences.
 Different types of braces have trade-offs.
-Traditional Braces will be an affordable option for straightening your teeth, but they are quite visible.
-Removable Aligners are mostly invisible to the naked eye, so the fact you’re wearing braces will be concealed, but this type is also more expensive than Traditional Braces.
-Since different orthodontists in Gainesville may focus on certain types of braces, it’s good to find an orthodontist office like Studio 32 Orthodontics with a broad knowledge of orthodontics appliances.
+Traditional braces with metal brackets will be an affordable option for straightening your teeth, but they are quite visible.
+Removable aligners are mostly invisible to the naked eye, so the fact you’re wearing braces will be concealed.
+However, this type is also more expensive than traditional braces.
+Since different orthodontists in Gainesville may focus on certain types of braces, it’s good to find an orthodontist office like Studio32 Orthodontics with a broad knowledge of orthodontic services and appliances.

 Questions for Your Gainesville Orthodontist

-By going through the different questions you have, such as “what type of braces your insurance will cover,” or whether one set of braces will move your teeth faster than another, your local orthodontist can help you make an informed decision.
+Before getting braces, you should think of any questions or concerns that you may want to address with your orthodontist.
+By going through the different questions you have, such as what type of braces your insurance will cover, or whether one set of braces will move your teeth faster than another, your local orthodontist can help you make an informed decision for the best orthodontic treatment.

 Braces At A Young Age

-One question orthodontists are asked is why they recommend orthodontic treatment and braces for people at a young age.
-Since the face and jaw of younger patients are still growing, orthodontics appliances can more easily align their teeth and get results that aren’t possible in a fully developed person.
-Although, braces are still effective at correcting adult teeth, and most orthodontics patients are adults.
+One question orthodontists are asked is why they recommend orthodontic services for people at a young age.
+Since the face and jaw of younger patients are still growing, orthodontic appliances can more easily align their teeth and get results that aren’t possible in a fully developed adult.
+However, braces are still effective at correcting adult teeth, and Invisalign® for adults is an effective option.

 Cleaning Metal Braces

 As a side note to proper braces care, some metal braces can lead to spotting on the patient’s teeth if proper cleaning is missed or ignored.
-In addition to brushing under the archwires of your metal braces with a fine brush and around the brackets with a regular toothbrush, as well as flossing daily, using a fluoride mouthwash rinse can help strengthen your teeth and avoid spotting.
-Also, people who snack during the day should clean their braces after they eat every time, as this will prevent teeth from spotting down the road.
+In addition to brushing under the archwires of your metal braces with a fine brush and around the brackets with a regular toothbrush, you should floss daily and use a fluoride mouthwash rinse to help strengthen your teeth and avoid spotting.
+You should also clean your teeth after each time you eat, whether it’s a snack or meal, to prevent teeth from spotting down the road.

 Food to Avoid with Braces